earthbound19/_ebDev/README.md

 # DESCRIPTION
 This repository was previously entitled _devtools.

-A collection of scripts (most of them developed by me) which I use for development of many kinds--at this writing, mostly visual art development on Windows.
-It heavily relies on various 'nix/cygwin utilities, which at this writing you can obtain via a URL provided later in this document.
+A collection of scripts, the vast majority of (if not all?) developed by me (earthbound19/RAH), which I use for development of many kinds--at this writing, maybe mostly development of visual and generative / new media art on Windows.
+Many of the scripts are tested on Windows and MacOS, and they may also work on many other versions of Linux-like operating systems (or envrionments), depending on which versions of various GNU utilities and Python are on (or which you can get) on those platforms.

+See DEPENDENCIES and USAGE.

 # LICENSE
 Everything in this repository which I have created, I dedicate to the Public Domain, unless comments in or near any code state otherwise.